mmartamagna/Data-science-and-economics-projects/README.md

 ```

 #### 3.2 MANOVA computation
 Despite most of the previous assumptions are not verified, a MANOVA analysis is conducted.
 In this setting, the **Pillai’s Trace test** is used because more robust and recommended in presence of an unbalanced design (as in this case), and for statistically significant Box’s M results.
-The results suggest that there is a statistically significant difference between the 7 continents subgroups on the combined dependent variables.
+The below results suggest that there is a statistically significant difference between the 7 continents subgroups on the combined dependent variables.
+NB: in the 'Quality of Life' group the variable mortality was removed cause highly correlated with life variable.

 ```ruby
 ####MANOVA TESTING (Pillai):